Henry Sidney: Coat of Arms

 These arms, which are shown within the Garter in the portrait, are the same as those which appear on Sir Henry's Garter Stall Plate in St. George's Chapel, Windsor.
 The quarterings are blazoned and identified in 3 D 14, folio 236B.
 The first is Sidney, the second Clunford, the third Barrington, the fourth Mercy, the fifth Mandeville (the escarbuncle in the portrait is painted in a ghost-like way but it should be black), the sixth Chetwyn, the seventh Belhouse (the lions should be shown between three black cross-croslets), and the eighth Brandon (here the lion's crown should be per pale Gules and Argent).

 In the portrait, the porcupine in the crest should be blue with gold prickles, collar and line, as should the sinister supporter.
 The dexter supporter is simply the lion from the Brandon arms and should be so blazoned with a blue collar and line rather than a gold collar and chain.

 Later years

 From his position on the Privy Council in London, Sidney used his influence in the bloody suppression of the Second Desmond Rebellion, which led to a great loss of life in Munster in the period 1579–83, and ultimately to the plantation of the province with settler and planter families.

 He lived chiefly at Ludlow Castle for the remainder of his life, performing his duties as president of the Welsh Marches.

 Marriage and family

 Sidney married Mary Dudley, eldest daughter of John Dudley, 1st Duke of Northumberland, in 1551.
 They had three sons and four daughters.
 His eldest son was Sir Philip Sidney, and his second was Robert Sidney, 1st Earl of Leicester.

 His daughter, Mary Sidney, married Henry Herbert, 2nd Earl of Pembroke, and by reason of her literary achievements, was one of the most celebrated women of her time.

-Richard Chancellor grew up in Sidney's household.